 I’ve joined the Vale of Glamorgan branch of the Ramblers for a walk along the crumbling shore, after first filling up on gourmet fish and chips in Monknash.
 Cliffs rise like shale-and-limestone layer cake over curving waves of rock, and a huge fossilised ammonite clings to one stony ledge.

 Glamorgan’s 14-mile Heritage Coast, from St Athan to Ogmore-by-Sea, rivals Devon and Dorset’s Jurassic coast for geological marvels.
 It seems extraordinary it’s not better-known.
 In 2012, Wales became the first country in the world to create a walking route along the entire length of its coast, 870 miles in total.
-Ramblers Cymru is holding festival from 4-19 May to celebrate seven years since the Wales Coast Path opened, with more than 40 walks in seven locations, from Llandudno on the north coast down to Llantwit Major, here in the Vale of Glamorgan.
+Ramblers Cymru is holding a festival from 4-19 May to celebrate seven years since the Wales Coast Path opened, with more than 40 walks in seven locations, from Llandudno on the north coast down to Llantwit Major, here in the Vale of Glamorgan.

 We’re hiking the short stretch of beach from Cwm Nash to Witches Point, which is only walkable at low tide.
 The official coast path runs along the top of the cliffs above.